 Treatment and Prevention of Eczema

 Treating eczema (atopic dermatitis) can be quite challenging, and simply resorting to using Aveeno eczema therapy might not cut it for you.
-However, you can not do much regarding the genetic component but can control or manage the environmental exposure and reduce your stress levels.
+However, you can not do much regarding the genetic component, but you can control or manage the environmental exposure and reduce your stress levels.
 In addition, figuring out what triggers or worsens your eczema can help prevent it.
 The goal of treatment is to reduce discomfort and itching and to avoid infection and flare-ups.

-Medications used to treat the symptoms of eczema, include:
+Medications used to treat the symptoms of eczema include:

 - Topical corticosteroid creams/ointments: These are common eczema creams prescribed by doctors.
 These are anti-inflammatory medications and usually help relieve inflammation and itchiness.
 Patients are instructed to apply them directly over the affected area.
 In severe cases, prescription-strength topical steroids are prescribed.

 - Oral medications: If topical treatments do not work for you, your doctor may prescribe oral medications.
 These include systemic corticosteroids or immunosuppressants.
 These medications are available as injections or oral tablets and are given for short periods.
-The symptoms may worsen after stopping or coming off such medications.
+The symptoms may worsen after stopping or coming off such drugs.